CatalysmsServerManager/docs/docs/en/CPM/cpmsettings.md

 `<CreateTimeStampedCopyLogFile>true</CreateTimeStampedCopyLogFile>`

  For serverowners that have a server start mechanism in place that will overwrite the logfile over and over again.
 If true this will create a timestamped copy of the logfile with every server restart.

+`<WebUI_Port>28006</WebUI_Port>`

+TCP Port of CPM WebUI.
+Will initially be controlpanel port + 3.
+Use this only if you have a retarded gamehoster like Nitrado who doesnt want to open up a simple tcp port.
+Allocs patched map will break if you change port.
+You are on your own for making that work again.